public-awesome/launchpad/contracts/factory/README.md

 # Minter Factory

-A contract that maintains all Launchpad governance parameters, include those for each minter.
+A contract that maintains all Launchpad governance parameters, including those for each minter.

 It's responsible for creating new minters with the latest governance parameters.